Elias Díaz Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

-- He has hit a long ball in two of 24 games played this year, and in 2.4% of his plate appearances.
+- He has hit a home run in two of 25 games played this season, and in 2.3% of his plate appearances.

-- In 33.3% of his games this season, Diaz has had at least one RBI.
-He's picked up more than one in 12.5%.
+- Diaz has an RBI in eight of 25 games this season, with multiple RBI in three of them.

-- In six games this season (25.0%), he has scored, including multiple runs twice.
+- In seven games this year (28.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.